-- 3.01.a.
-Members must be registered online with WAAR site and assigned to a team. - 3.01.b.
-Members must be 21 years of age or older by the date of the first game. - 3.01.c.
-Members must have adequate health insurance. - 3.01.d.
-Members must not play kickball professionally. - 3.01.e.
-Members must have agreed to the WAAR Liability Waiver as outlined on the www.teamwaar.com website. - 3.01.f.
+- a.
+Members must be registered online with WAAR site and assigned to a team. - b.
+For adult leagues, members must be 21 years of age or older by the date of the first game. - c.
+Members must have adequate health insurance. - d.
+Members must not play kickball professionally. - e.
+Members must have agreed to the WAAR Liability Waiver as outlined on the www.teamwaar.com website. - f.
 A player may not be listed on more than one team roster within the same league. - 3.02.
 Players can play any position regardless of gender.